-trip blank - A sample container of deionized water that is transported to a sampling location, treated as a sample, and sent to the laboratory for analysis; trip blanks are used to check for contamination resulting from transport, shipping, and site conditions.
+trip blank - A sample container of deionized water that is transported to the well sample location, treated as a well sample, and sent to the laboratory for analysis; trip blanks are used to check for contamination resulting from transport, shipping, and site conditions.

-tritium (3H) - The hydrogen isotope with one proton and two neutrons in the nucleus.
+tritium $({}^{3}H)$ - The hydrogen isotope with one proton and two neutrons in the nucleus.
 It emits a low-energy beta particle (0.0186 MeV maximum) and has a half-life of 12.5 years.

-t-test - Statistical method used to determine whether the means of groups of observations are equal.
+t-test - Statistical method used to determine if the means of groups of observations are equal.